mapcomm/mapping.community-carto_install_doc/README.md

 sudo ln -s /lib64/libstdc++.so.6.0.21 /lib64/libstdc++.so.6
 ```
 ### m.
 Add unp (decompression tool) to Centos
 CartoDB requires `unp` package to decompress any zip files.
-But `unp` is not avaiable as standard RPM package for Centos.
+But `unp` is not available as standard RPM package for Centos.
 We will need to manually add the binary (perl script) to Centos.

 Create a script file